-As much as we’d all like to be out hiking, camping or trail running all weekend and every evening after work, it’s not always realistic, especially in winter when the days are so short.
-To help you tolerate those housebound days, we’ve put together a list of the best adventure movies on Netflix for 2021 as, let’s face it, we’ve all found ourselves with extra time stuck on the sofa these days.
+We’ve put together our pick of the best adventure movies on Netflix for 2021 as, let’s face it, we’ve all found ourselves with extra time stuck on the sofa these days.
 We’re hoping these outdoorsy films and documentaries, ranging from life-affirming epics to documentaries charting human endurance, will inspire you out of hibernation.
-At the time of writing (March 2020) they can all be found on Netflix for your immediate escapism.
+At the time of writing (March 2021) they can all be found on Netflix for your immediate escapism.

 So what makes a good adventure movie?
 Well, looking through a few of these movies, there are some truly epic tales of survival and astonishing feats of human endurance – all of which have follow the central theme of human’s hardwired passion to explore to some of the most remote locations on Earth.
 So take a seat, grab the popcorn, and get stuck into our list of the best adventure movies on Netflix for 2021.

 Release Date: 10th May 2019

 After surviving a plane crash in the middle of the Arctic, Overgård is left to use his survival training to fight for his life in one of the most inhospitable places in the world.
 And, although Overgård looks to be making all the correct calls in an effort to stay alive, it always feels as though the Artic is always one step ahead in making his life that bit more miserable.